Yashwanth414/Yashwanth-s-4NI24EC414/README.md

 #### 3. Transient Analysis
 Go to simulate, Set the stop time as 1ms and run the simulation.

-The below graph shows the output of transient analysis.
+This below graph shows the output of transient analysis.

 ![image](https://github.com/user-attachments/assets/eee3db42-638e-430f-9aaf-1dd7c4141f70)

 ### Result:

-* The calculated drain current from the DC analysis was 5.55e-005A, achieved with NMOS dimensions: Length = 175nm, Width = 178nm.
+* The DC analysis showed a drain current of 55.5 µA with NMOS size: Length = 175nm, Width = 178nm.
-* The circuit maintained stable performance across the tested frequency range.
+* The circuit stayed stable across all tested frequencies.
-* The circuit responded well to variations and ensured stable operation
+* It handled changes well and kept working reliably.

 ### Inference:

-* The drain current helps determine whether the MOSFET is operating in the saturation region.
+* The drain current helps tell if the MOSFET is in the saturation region.
-* The MOSFET's operating region depends on the gate-to-source voltage (VGS).
+* The MOSFET's behavior depends on the gate-to-source voltage (VGS).
-* Coupling and bypass capacitors significantly influence the frequency response.
+* Coupling and bypass capacitors affect how the circuit responds to different frequencies.
-* The gain of the circuit is directly influenced by the MOSFET parameters.
+* The circuit's gain depends on the MOSFET'S characteristics.
-* To perform the simulation, specific component library files must be added to the simulation software.
+* To run the simulation, you need to add certain library files to the software.
-* Adjusting the length and width of the MOSFET allows for precise control over the drain current in the simulation.
+* Changing the MOSFET's length and width lets you fine-tune the drain current in the simulation

 ### Circuit Diagram-2: